PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/luigi/25/answer_error_test_1.md

-The issue in the code is occurring because the `s3_load_path` attribute is being called as a method instead of being accessed as an attribute.

-To fix this issue, we need to replace `self.s3_load_path()` with `self.s3_load_path`.
+The bug in the code is in the line where `path` is assigned.
+The `self.s3_load_path()` method is being called as if it were a method, but it is actually a string attribute.
+To fix this bug, we need to remove the parentheses when assigning `path`.
+Here's the fixed code:

-Here is the fixed code snippet:

 ```python
 def run(self):